Daily Jobs › Project Management

 🙅♀️ Time-consuming

-Root cause analysis investigations can be time-consuming and resource intensive, especially if you’re part of a small organization with a limited budget for such activities.
-Investigators need to have a good understanding of the problem and the systems involved in order to identify all possible causes.
+Root cause analysis investigations can be time-consuming and resource-intensive, especially if you’re part of a small organization with a limited budget.
+Investigators need to understand the problem and the systems involved in order to identify all possible causes.

 🕵️♀️ Data access